 Leaving a legacy to the LLL will help you continue your lifetime of giving.

 By naming the Lutheran Laypeople’s League in your Will, you can be sure that your gift will continue to provide support for mission and ministry beyond your lifetime.

 In contrast to other charitable donations you might make, the amount you give as a legacy to the LLL is never spent.
 The income generated from the legacy enables the LLL to provide a grant based on your gift each year to support LCA projects in perpetuity4.
 Your legacy will continue to support church projects year after year.

 For more information on how to leave a legacy to the LLL, visit the Legacies webpage.
 It contains information on how to leave a lasting gift to the LLL, details of wording for your Will and the permanent fund options for particular areas of support.

 Leave more than memories behind with a lasting legacy to the LLL.

 4 LLL Board policy is to retain all legacies and donations as reserves which are not to be spent.

-This advice is general in nature and does not take into account your personal situation, needs or objectives.
 When planning for your retirement the LLL recommends you obtain advice from a qualified financial adviser.
 The LLL does not have any affiliation or association with any financial advisor.